Skip to Content

 You can also give the central parts of the state a shot and go to Jefferson, where the northern area mines are well-known for their topaz specimens.

 TIP: For a complete rockhounding guide in North Carolina, check out this article.
-And check out this article for South Carolina.
+Check out this article for South Carolina.

 Idaho

-Idaho is another excellent state to find topaz specimens.
+Idaho is another excellent state in which to find topaz specimens.
 If you are located or plan to visit the southwestern parts of the state, be sure to visit Donnelly.

 Here, in the area of creeks, you can find beautiful blue topaz specimens that rival even those found in Texas.
-Or, you can always try your luck at the Dismal Swamp to find regular topaz specimens and quartz crystals.
+You can also try your luck at the Dismal Swamp to find regular topaz specimens and quartz crystals.

 There are many sites worth exploring for topaz In southeastern Idaho as well.
 For example, if you visit Almo, its western area is often an excellent place to start searching for topaz specimens.
 In Camas Creek, you can explore various rhyolite exposures to find topaz and fire opal specimens.